 Following The Ferret’s article, local MP Ian Blackford called on Houston to “think again” about his access restrictions.
 “The days of wealthy landowners behaving in this high-handed manner should be resigned to the past, where they belong,” he told the Oban Times in July.

-Ardnamurchan Estates and Highland Council have been approached for comment.
+Ardnamurchan Estates and Highland Council did not respond to requests for comment.